twilio/calworkshop/docs/voting.rst

    for msg in client.sms.messages.iter():
        print msg.body

+The `iter` function efficiently fetches all you SMS messages via the Twilio REST API.
+Under the covers, the function fetches pages of the `SMS Messages list resource <http://www.twilio.com/docs/api/rest/sms#list>`_ as they are needed.

 However, this script will fail if you have multiple Twilio phone numbers.
 To fix this, we'll filter messages based on the phone number they were sent to.

 .. code-block:: python
-   :emphasize-lines: 5
+   :emphasize-lines: 3, 7

    from twilio.rest import TwilioRestClient

+   TWILIO_PHONE_NUMBER = "(999) 999 - 9999"

    client = TwilioRestClient("ACCOUNT_SID", "AUTH_TOKEN")

-   for msg in client.sms.messages.iter(to="TWILIO PHONE NUMBER"):
+   for msg in client.sms.messages.iter(to=TWILIO_PHONE_NUMBER):
        print msg.body

 Still, we're only seeing the contents of the messages.